emilwareus/Car_Tracking/writeup_template.md

 .

-####3.
-Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).
+#### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I trained a linear SVM using...
+I trained a linear SVM using a function from sklearn.
+This function is simple to use, but slow.
+A way to make this faster could be to create a more light, weight classifier.

-###Sliding Window Search
+### Sliding Window Search

-####1.
-Describe how (and identify where in your code) you implemented a sliding window search.
+#### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

+In the

 I decided to search random window positions at random scales all over the image and came up with this (ok just kidding I didn't actually ;):